-Rapporteur: Swedish Chemicals Agency
+Rapporteur: Sweden

-The BPC opinion on the non-approval of the active substance silver copper zeolite in product type 7 was adopted on 17 October 2018.
+The BPC opinion on the non-approval of the active substance Silver zeolite in product type 7 was adopted on 17 October 2018.

 The BPC opinion was adopted by consensus.
 The opinion is published on the ECHA webpage at: